• Skip to primary navigation

 This is a great make ahead easy recipe.
 Planning a party?
 Make this spicy mayonnaise a few days ahead of time.

-When ready to serve, remove the dip from the fridge, give it a quick stir and pop it on the table.
-If you want a dip and love chili this is definitely the dip for you.
+When ready to serve, remove from the fridge, give it a good stir and put it on the table.
+If you want a dip and love chili this is definitely the recipe for you!

 How To Serve Gochujang Mayonnaise: